robertschmidt54/AdvancedUnixTutorial/README.md

 x=42

-echo "The answer to life the universe and everything is: "$x
+echo "The answer to life the universe and everything is: $x"
 ```
 Go ahead and save that then run it the output will now be: